learn-co-curriculum/dsc-xgboost-lab/README.md

 1. Open up a new terminal window
 2. Activate your conda environment
-3. Run `conda install py-xgboost`.
+3. Run `conda install xgboost`.
 You must use `conda` to install this package -- currently, it cannot be installed using `pip`
 4. Once the installation has completed, run the cell below to verify that everything worked